carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 chr7
 ~~~
 {: .output}

+The first line in this example creates a variable `chromosome_ch`. `chromosome_ch` is a queue channel containing the four values specified as arguments in the `of` method.
+The `view` operator will print one line per item in a list.
+Therefore the `view` operator on the second line will print four lines, one for each element in the channel:

 You can specify a range of numbers as a single argument using the Groovy range operator `..`.
 This creates each value in the range (including the start and end values) as a value in the channel.
 The Groovy range operator can also produce ranges of dates, letters, or time.
 More information on the range operator can be found [here](https://www.logicbig.com/tutorials/misc/groovy/range-operator.html).